Theory on How to Become a Genius

 This essay was written by me in a day 2 years ago.
 It was never modified or revised and it contains errors in the english language.
-It is also highly influenced by Scientology, a religion I then was part of but I have partly left that since then.
+It is also highly influenced by Scientology, a religion I then was part of but I have left since then.
 A proper revision of this essay will be done in the future but it still contains some very interesting information that I deem very valuable.

 Essay partly based on the works from L. Ron Hubbard - a true genius.

 All the speculations, ideas and the essay itself was written on the second of June 2004, a day when I was in bed having a cold, by Jim Westergren - one who wanted to become more intelligent.